 Guide to the Nafsan, South Efate collection

-This page lists materials in and about Efate, in particular, south Efate language or Nafsan.
-The collection of Nafsan (Vanuatu) language material was begun in 1996 and has grown since then, arising from my fieldwork with speakers in several periods (see the background description in my grammar, below).
-Subsequently there has been work by Rosey Billington (on phonetics) and Ana Krajinovic (on tense, mood, and aspect).
+This page lists materials in and about Efate (Vanuatu), in particular, the south Efate language or Nafsan.
+It links to historical translations as well as more recent work I have undertaken with Nafsan speakers.
+The collection of Nafsan language material was begun in 1996 and has grown since then, arising from my fieldwork with speakers in several periods (see the background description in my grammar, below).
+Subsequently there has been work by Rosey Billington (on phonetics) and Ana Krajinović (on tense, mood, and aspect).

-The language is also known as South Efate but in 2015 a group of speakers decided it should be referred to as Nafsan.
+The language is also known as South Efate but in 2015 a group of speakers decided it should be referred to as Nafsan ( See authority lists for the Nafsan language here).
 My main aim was to record oral tradition in the language, and this included a range of stories, described below, and songs, including songs that accompany stories, stringband performance, and hymn singing by the men's group.

 (See/Hide the list of songs)